joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-05-23-drawing-game.md

 tags: expectation strategy
 ---

 >**Question**: You start with just the number 1 written on a slip of paper in a hat.
 Initially, there are no other slips of paper in the hat.
-You will draw from the hat $100$ times, and each time you draw, you have a choice: If the number on the slip of paper you draw is $k,$ then you can either receive k dollars or add $k$ higher numbers to the hat.
+You will draw from the hat $100$ times, and each time you draw, you have a choice: If the number on the slip of paper you draw is $k,$ then you can either receive $k$ dollars or add $k$ higher numbers to the hat.

 For example, if the hat were to contain slips with the numbers $1$ through $6$ and you drew a $4,$ you could either receive $\\$4$ or receive no money but add four more slips numbered $7, 8, 9$ and $10$ into the hat.
 In either case, the slip with the number $4$ would then be returned to the hat.